How ePassports work

 An ePassport is also known as a biometric passport.
-It looks like a traditional passport book, but it contains an electronic chip that is encoded with the same information found on page 2 of the passport (surname, given name, date of birth and sex).
-It also includes a digital picture of the bearer's face.
+It looks like a traditional passport book, but it has an electronic chip that is encoded with the same information found on page 2 of the passport (surname, given name, date of birth and sex).
+It also has a digital picture of the bearer's face.

 Does the ePassport make border crossings faster?

 The goal of the ePassport is to improve security by combating fraud.
 It may, in some cases, help speed up border crossings, but there is no guarantee that this will be the case.

 What happens if the chip in my ePassport doesn't work?

 In the unlikely event that the chip cannot be read, the passport will still be valid.

 Over 100 countries, including the United States, the United Kingdom and France, have been using ePassports for several years with no reported chip failures.